 Toward that end, the local public library has the responsibility for providing a basic collection of up to date materials in a variety of formats, both physical and digital.
 A local library's collection development policy will dictate what items are collected.
-These will include books, pamphlets, magazines, newspapers, audio and video recordings, computer related materials and services (including Internet access and database searching tools), pictures and microforms.
-The collection of each local library also includes the resources available through the state's POWER

-Library databases and other online resources provided by a library system or the District Center.
+These will include books, magazines, newspapers, audio and video recordings, and computer related materials and digital services.
+The collection of each local library also includes the resources available through the state's POWER Library databases and other online resources provided by a library system or the District Center.